Brussels, Belgium

 What do expats in Brussels appreciate most about the local culture?

 "Expats in Brussels appreciate the city's vibrant cultural scene, with its many museums, galleries, and theatres.
 They also enjoy the city's diverse range of restaurants, offering cuisine from all over the world.
 The city's rich history and architecture is also a draw, with its cobbled streets, grand squares, and historic buildings.
 Expats also appreciate the city's friendly and welcoming atmosphere, with its diverse population and tolerant attitude.
-Finally, expats enjoy the city's excellent public transport system, making it easy to get around and explore the city," said one expat in Brussels.
+Finally, expats enjoy the city's excellent public transport system, making it easy to get around and explore the city," wrote one member in Brussels.

 What do expats find most challenging?

 "Expats in Brussels often find the language barrier to be one of the most challenging aspects of the local culture.
 With the city being a bilingual hub, many locals are fluent in both French and Dutch, making it difficult for expats to communicate.
 Additionally, the city's complex bureaucracy can be difficult to navigate, as many of the processes are not well-documented or easily accessible.
-Furthermore, the cost of living in Brussels is quite high, making it difficult for expats to adjust to the local lifestyle," said one expat in Brussels.
+Furthermore, the cost of living in Brussels is quite high, making it difficult for expats to adjust to the local lifestyle," wrote one member in Brussels.

 Is there a lot of crime in Brussels?